A day in the life of a nurse and community health officer in Nagaland, India

 During high level meetings at the United Nations this month, international leaders discussed progress towards universal health coverage, global health security and resistant tuberculosis.
 A mainstay across these three areas is primary health workers, such as Rongsenlila.
 Investing in their education and strengthening and supplying the health system in which they work provides a proper foundation for gaining momentum and progress in achieving global goals.

-As the couple leaves, Rongsenlila welcomes a mother whose son has a persistent cough.
-Rongsenlila uses a stethoscope to carefully listen to the child’s breathing.
+Rongsenlila welcomes a mother whose son has a persistent cough.
+She uses a stethoscope to carefully listen to the child’s breathing.
 She determines the boy has a virus and calls a doctor for a teleconsultation.
 The doctor prescribes medicine for the cough, which Rongsenlila dispenses to the boy’s mother.

 Leveraging technology for quality health care